razterizer/Pilot_Episode/README.md

 ## Licensing

-For 3rd-party license-compatibilities, please refer to the information here: https://github.com/razterizer/8Beat/blob/main/README.md
+For 3rd-party license compatibility issues, please refer to the information here: https://github.com/razterizer/8Beat/blob/main/README.md

 ## About the Game